Introduction

 The German program at Dickinson offers students a variety of courses in German language and cultures.
 Classes are small and challenging.
 Our courses focus on intensive language learning and cultural study.
 German language courses are taught as preparatory to the upper-level courses in German culture, which include literature, history, film, and art.
 After completing four semesters of language/cultural courses (GRMN 101, 102, 201, and 202) or their equivalent in sequence, we offer a number of options for continued study.

-The German major is conceived in such a way that we encourage students to explore other interests in the liberal arts in conjunction with study in our program both at Dickinson and at the University of Bremen.
+The German major is conceived in such a way that we encourage students to explore other interests in the liberal arts in conjunction with our program at Dickinson and study abroad at the University of Bremen.

 Note: It is entirely possible to start German at Dickinson and complete enough credits to develop a major and reach a sufficient language proficiency to spend the junior year abroad.
 There are a number of opportunties to take German-language courses over the summer or winter break as well.
 For more information, contact the chair of the German Department.